University of Cincinnati (Biochemistry)

 Additionally, I have one year of experience as a biological chemistry instruction leader.
 During my time in this position I organized two 1.5 hour, optional review sessions for biology and chemistry graduate students and upper level undergraduates.
 Students during who attended my sessions scored on average 1 letter grade better on their biochemistry coursework than those who did not.
 Furthermore, they were a third as likely to fail or drop out of their biochemistry courses.

 Thank you very much for taking the time to read my profile.
 Feel feel to contact me if you are motivated to learn and improve!
-I am the recipient of a newly acquired Master's Degree in Physiology.
+Hello my name is Charles.
+I am current medical student at the University of Toledo.
+Prior to med school, I earned a Master's Degree in Physiology from the University of Cincinnati.
 My undergraduate degree from Cincinnati was a double major in Biochemistry and Biology.
-I also offer tutoring in Chemistry, Physics and German.
-Furthermore I offer MCAT tutoring on the MCAT's biology and physics sections.
-I have taken the MCAT twice in the past and earned a 36
+I also offer tutoring in Chemistry, Physics and Physical Science.

 Chuck is very good at explaining difficult concepts in a way that is easy to understand.
 He is very patient and takes his time to make sure you understand the material.
 I highly recommend him!